JustinChristensen/parser_gen/README.md

-# Parser generation, regular expressions, and more
+# Parser generator, lexical analyzer generator, and more

 ## Projects